testjiho/innovative-fraud-detection/Whiteboard design session/WDS trainer guide - Cosmos DB Real Time Advanced Analytics.md

     Historical and new data is often written in very small files and directories.
 This will especially be the case when dealing with real-time payment transaction data.
 The result is that a query on this data may be very slow due to network latency or volume of file metadata.
 The solution is to compact many small files into one larger file.
 Databricks Delta has a mechanism for compacting small files.
 It supports the `OPTIMIZE` operation, which performs file compaction.
 Small files are compacted together into new larger files up to 1GB.
 The 1GB size was determined by the Databricks optimization team as a trade-off between query speed and run-time performance.

     `OPTIMIZE` is not run automatically because you must collect many small files first.
 Run `OPTIMIZE` more often if you want better end-user query performance.
 Since `OPTIMIZE` is a time consuming step, run it less often if you want to optimize cost of compute hours.
 To start with, run `OPTIMIZE` on a daily basis (preferably at night when fewer jobs are run), and determine the right frequency for your particular business case.
 You can use Databricks Jobs to schedule automatically running the `OPTIMIZE` operations.
 In the end, the frequency at which you run `OPTIMIZE` is a business decision.

-    In addition to the `OPTIMIZE` operation, Databricks Delta uses two mechanisms to speed up queries:

-    `Data Skipping` is a performance optimization that aims at speeding up queries that contain filters (WHERE clauses).
-For example, you have a data set that is partitioned by date.
-A query using `WHERE date > 2018-06-01` would not access data that resides in partitions that correspond to dates prior to `2018-06-01`.

-    `ZOrdering` is a technique to colocate related information in the same set of files.
-This optimization maps multidimensional data to one dimension while preserving locality of the data points.

 3. Woodgrove Bank wants to retain all raw data (bronze), then parse that data into query tables (silver) which can be joined with dimension tables, such as account information.
 They also would like to have summary tables (gold) containing business-level aggregates used for their dashboards and reports.
 How would you support these requirements in your long-term storage solution?